TimFrontendDev/projectmodimal/README.md

-# Layout of the main page of the Madimal store using GULP assembly
+# Layout of the main page of the Modimal store using GULP assembly

 Technologies:
     - HTML,